znframework/znframework/readme.md

 [Documentation](http://www.znframework.com/documentation)

 <p>
-ZN aimed at simplicity.
+ZN Framework is aimed at simplicity.
 It is very easy access to objects.
 Easy integration of internal and external structure.
 It is also flexible.
-PHP versions 7.0.0 and above are supported.
+PHP versions 7.0.0 + are supported.
-Generally it complies with the PSR standards.
-It contains exclusively.
+It is complied with PSD standarts and contains exclusively.

-Multiple applications are suitable for development.
+ZN Framework is suitable for Multiple Application Development.
 </p>